 Animal life is much in evidence and the diversity of habitat from sheltered reedswamps to rocky shores with much woodland makes for a rich invertebrate fauna as well.
 Wildfowl nest in moderate numbers in the area which also has a colony of black-headed gulls.
-In winter a local flock of 60 white fronted geese are oftenfound in hte delimited fields.
+In winter a local flock of 60 white fronted geese are oftenfound in here delimited fields.
 A substantial number of other wildfowl also winter, including 50 wild swans at times.

 This is undoubtedly the most natural and biologically interesting part of the Shannon in Leitrim with a full representation of its characteristic flora and fauna.
+The peninsula is also of exceptional amenity value.